Interesting and Surprising Facts About the Human Skeleton

 - Most cervical ribs cause no problems.
 Occasionally they may press on nerves or blood vessels and contribute to a condition known as thoracic outlet syndrome.

-The Hyoid Bone and the Ossicles
+The Hyoid Bone

 - Unlike nearly all other bones, the hyoid bone isn't connected to another bone.
+It's held in place by muscles.

 - The larynx, or voice box, houses the vocal cords that produce sound.
 The tongue and the hyoid bone allow a wider variety of vocalizations to be produced than the vocal cords on their own.